imixs/imixs-jwt/README.md

 	    <security-domain>imixs-jwt</security-domain>
 	</jboss-web>

-The security domain can be configured in the standalone.xml file:
+The security domain has be configured in the standalone.xml file.
+See the following example:

 	<!-- imixs-jwt module  -->
     <security-domain name="imixs-jwt">